Regulation Takes 2

 Awesome.
 That's cool.

-do we get there?
+how do we get there?
 Spaceship?
 If I'm just, say, I'm just like a guy and I want to watch the Moon Olympics.
-Oh, you'll probably watch.
+Oh, you can probably watch.

 It's going to be on Peacock.
-Oh, you you can watch it on Peacock.
+Oh, so

-There's going to be a glow.
-The International Olympic Committee, the IOC, will create
+There's going to be a glo there'll the International Olympic Committee, the IOC, will create a like a global

-moon-based village, you know, kind of like the Olympic village where all the athletes stay because they're going to have to have that anyway.
+moon-based village, you know, kind of like the Olympic village where all the athletes stay because they're going to have to have it anyway.

 But they'll include hotels and amenities, and it'll be large enough so that representatives from each country can go root their respective country on.